 Here is what I do on Lore-master.

 - Before starting the fight, put a few Water-lores on the tank, along with an Air-lore.
 Throw tar on the area the boss should be at, along with Warding Knowledge Circle.

-- Start the fight with Fire-lore (use swap book if you have), then Frost-lore.
-Use Wind-lore after, so both the debuffs are at the same duration (swap your book back).
+- Start the fight with Fire-lore, then Frost-lore.
+Use Wind-lore after, so both the debuffs are at the same duration.

 - Now it’s time for pet debuffs, summon Nature Spirit pet first and use Catmint, then apply Nature’s Light pet skill to put a 10% morale return mark for 30s.